pravinsinghmaravi/Web/DOM/DOM.md

 ```

-If you give the below Payload on hovering over the element it will  where it is place and alert will pop out
+If you give the below Payload on hovering over the element where it is placed will pop out alert.

 put this in search string
 ```
 "#" onmouseover=alert(1)
 ```
+instead of alert attacker will use javascript payload to compromise the intreaction of victim with the webappliction,succesfully exploiting the DOM XSS

 ## Reference